-Mercedes-Benz may have been the first brand to combine coupé style with family car practicality when it launched the original CLS, but that car came with a hefty price tag.
-Audi, meanwhile, democratised the formula with the first-generation Audi A5 Sportback and brought it within the reach of the majority of executive car buyers.
+Mercedes may have been the first brand to combine coupé style with executive car practicality when it launched the original CLS, but that car came with a hefty price tag.
+That left the door open for Audi to come along and democratise the formula with its first-generation Audi A5 Sportback; suddenly, style and practicality was within the reach of many more executive car buyers.

-Read on over the next few pages for everything you need to know if you're considering an A5 Sportback, including how it compares with rivals such as the BMW 4 Series Gran Coupé and Kia Stinger, and which version you should choose.
-And when you have chosen, be sure to look at our new car deals page.
+How good is it?
+Read on over the next few pages for everything you need to know if you're considering an A5 Sportback.
+That includes whether to buy a petrol or diesel engine, a manual or automatic gearbox, and which trim gives you the most value for money.
+We'll also compare it with its key rivals, which includes the BMW 4 Series Gran Coupé and Kia Stinger.
+Once you've made a decision and you're ready to make a purchase, be sure to look at our hassle-free new car deals page.

 If you're hoping to read about the Audi RS5, you can head to our dedicated review, here.

 The BMW 4 Series Gran Coupe is surprisingly practical and good...